yargs/yargs/README.md

     [ true, false, true ]
     [ 'one', 'two', 'three' ]

-Yargs is here ter help ye...
+Yargs is here to help you...
 ---------------------------

 Ye can describe parameters fer help messages and set aliases.
 Yargs figures